 How to apply for a joint credit card

-If both credit scores are high enough to qualify, both of you will:
+If both credit scores are good enough to qualify, both of you will:

-When it comes to charges, an issuer usually doesn’t make a distinction among cardholders, and monthly statements are not typically broken up based on how much each account holder spends.
-The entire quantity due on the account must be paid when the card’s payment due date arrives, just as you would with an individual account.
-Therefore, keep in mind that even if you each acquire a card, the credit balance will still total one sum.
+When it comes to charges, an issuer usually doesn’t distinguish between cardholders, and monthly statements aren’t typically broken up based on how much each account holder spends.
+The entire amount due on the account must be paid when the card’s due date arrives, just as with an individual account.
+Therefore, remember that even if you each acquire a card, the credit balance will still total one sum.

 Frequently asked questions about joint credit cards

-Once you have decided to apply for a joint credit card, you may be wondering what’s next.
+Once you decide to apply for a joint credit card, you may wonder what’s next.
 After reading your card’s terms and conditions, you may have additional questions, such as the ones below:

-How do I get my name off a joint credit card?
+How do I get my name off of a joint credit card?

-Unlike an authorized user credit card—which is easy to remove yourself from—it is difficult to remove yourself from a joint credit card without completely closing the account.
+Unlike an authorized user credit card—which is easy to remove yourself from—it’s difficult to remove yourself from a joint credit card without completely closing the account.
 To do this, both parties must agree to pay off the entire balance before closing the account or satisfy whatever requirement the credit card company has for removing one user from a joint credit card account.
-Keep in mind that this may temporarily lower your credit, as it will cause your credit utilization rate to increase and your credit diversity to decrease.
+Keep in mind that this may temporarily hurt your credit, as it may cause your credit utilization rate to increase and your credit diversity to decrease.

 What happens to a joint credit card when someone dies?

-Notify your credit card issuer immediately in the event that someone on your joint credit card passes away.
-Ask if they had set up any recurring charges on the card and see that they are canceled.
+Notify your credit card issuer immediately if someone on your joint credit card passes away.
+Ask if they had set up any recurring charges on the card and see that they’re canceled.
 You should then be able to continue using the card normally as the sole cardholder.
-Keep in mind that you will still be responsible for paying off the balance, regardless of who charged it.
+Remember that you’ll still be responsible for paying off the balance, regardless of who charged it.

 Build your credit together the right way

-If you decide to move forward with a joint account, make sure you provide clear, respectful and thorough communication about your finances with your partner, and check your credit report regularly to stay on top of potential errors.
-If you find any mistakes on your credit report, contact Lexington Law for a free personalized credit report consultation to see how we can help.
+Whether you and your partner are married, in a civil partnership or living together, a joint credit card can be a great way to streamline your finances, pool rewards and improve your credit if appropriately managed.
+If you decide to move forward with a joint account, provide clear, respectful and thorough communication about your finances with your partner.
+Don’t forget to maintain responsibility for your finances as a whole.
+You can check your credit report regularly to stay on top of potential errors.
+If you find any mistakes on your credit report, consider working with Lexington Law to address them and learn more about how you can improve your credit.